RhCali/employee-list-app/README.md

 • View all list of employees

-The frontend of the application was not completed.
-However, all backend functionalities were successfully implemented using C# with Entity Framework and stored procedures.
+This backend functionalities were implemented using C#.

 Technologies Used

 • Backend: C# (.NET Core)

 • Database: Microsoft SQL Server (MSSQL)

-• ORM: Entity Framework

 Steps to Run